-Trinity College is committed to protecting the privacy and security of personal data.
+Trinity is committed to protecting the privacy and security of personal data.

-This notice applies to users of Trinity's IT systems, email and telephones/mobile devices.
-It will apply to anyone allowed to use such systems, including our staff and students.
+This notice applies anyone who interacts with College security, including the Trinity Lodge and CCTV systems operated by the College- including staff, students and visitors.
 There are separate privacy notices covering the other aspects of processing of staff, student and others' data, including users of the College website, which are available here: